golemfactory/golem-docs/src/pages/docs/golem/overview/requestor.md

 Yet another scenario allows you to run the requestor agent directly in the browser context.
 This case requires the user to have access to the Yagna daemon REST API

+{% docnavigation title="Next steps" %}

-The basic requestor development tutorials are [here](/docs/creators/javascript/tutorials/index) (JS):
+The basic requestor development tutorials in JS are [here](/docs/creators/javascript/tutorials/index).

+{% /docnavigation %}

 ## Requestor FAQ